magao-x/handbook/handling/telescope_install.rst

    *One of the guide pins installed, visible at the lower right corner of table*

--  Attach the lifting wire-harness to each side of the cart
+-  Attach the lifting wire-harness to each side of the cart.
+The hooks should point outward.

 -  Attach the load spreader with straight extensions to the crane, using a crane scale